matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 c) GKE: Offers integrated logging and monitoring with Stackdriver (Operations).

-NEW SECTION - INTERVIEW 1
+NEW SECTION - INTERVIEW 1.

-1) Explain the Role of Dockerfile.
+1) Explain the Role of Dockerfile?
 Answer: A Dockerfile is a script containing a series of instructions and commands used for creating a container image.
 It automates the process of building a Docker image.
 A Dockerfile defines what goes on in the environment inside a container.
 It can include instructions to install specific software, environmental variables, and startup commands.